Stumble (film)

-Stumble is 2003 Indian English-language film written and directed by Prakash Belawadi in his debut.
+Stumble is a 2003 Indian English-language film written and directed by Prakash Belawadi in his debut.
 It stars Anant Nag and Suhasini Maniratnam in the lead roles.
 Mukhyamantri Chandru, Ashok Mandanna and Priya Ganapathy feature in supporting roles.
 Set in Bangalore, the film explores the impact of corruption in the information technology world, the stock market and mutual funds scams and dot-com bubble on ordinary people.

 Praveen D. Rao scored music for the film while Clay Kelton served as the cinematographer.
 The film opened to mixed reviews from critics upon theatrical release.
 At the 50th National Film Awards, the film was awarded the National Film Award for Best Feature Film in English.